NBPub/CatFood/README.md

 # CatFood Overview

-This is a rudimentary Python script designed to process a few ingredient lists and compare them in an HTML document.
+Rudimentary Python script designed to process a few ingredient lists and compare them in an HTML document.

 ### Requirements

 [Jinja](https://jinja.palletsprojects.com/)

 [Python](https://www.python.org/)

 # Process

   1. Copy source information into list
   2. Iterate through list to generate `Food` objects
-  3. Present each unique ingredient and categorize, note terms to clean/rename
+  3. Categorize each unique ingredient, note terms to clean/rename
-  4. Categorize `Food` ingredients
+  4. Add `Food` ingredients to respective category
-  5. Find unique ingredients for each category (ex: Food A has blueberries in "Plants", no others do)
+  5. Find unique ingredients for each category *ex: Food A has blueberries in "Plants", no others do*
   6. Generate HTML page with **Jinja2** template
   7. Compare formulations!

 ## Source Information

 Information was manually copied from an online retailer.
-See [text document](/source_info.txt).
+See [text file](https://raw.githubusercontent.com/NBPub/CatFood/main/source_info.txt).

 ## Cleaning